How I’ve painted my garden slabs black and glitter!

 Painting the slabs in the garden is like painting your floors inside the house.
 Although this time I used a roller instead of a brush (otherwise I would be still painting it now).
 The whole process is quite straightforward, but you have to remember to at least sweep the slabs before you start to paint.
 It’s also best if you choose a day that isn’t very windy, or in fact, not windy at all (if you have that much luck).
 Well, I didn’t, and so ended up with occasional leaves sticking to my freshly painted slabs.
 Luckily the paint dries very fast and that did not ruin the whole look.

 Now… the glitter.
 At first I wasn’t quite sure about it, but because I acted fast I didn’t allow myself much time to think.
 And it actually turned out to be as good as I hoped.
 The glitter in the paint catches the sun and gives a little sparkle effect almost like they were granite not concrete slabs.
 Sadly it is only visible in full sun and that’s when the camera doesn’t really like to cooperate with me nor with my plans (so you just have to trust me on that).

 Other than that the effect is pretty impressive and I couldn’t be happier with how it all turned out.
 And it’s all for less than £20!
 I have to warn you though!
 If you’re planning to paint your garden slabs – prepare yourself for a backache the next day.
 But it is so worth it!

 Want to try that idea in your garden?
 Here’s what you will need:

-- paint roller (use the cheapest ones as they are much lighter, thus easier to use)
+- paint roller (use the cheapest ones as they are much lighter and easier to use)

 - paint brush (for corners and edges)

 And that’s it!
 Just wait for some good weather (good luck with that) and you’re ready to paint!

 So what do you think of my garden slabs makeover?
 Do you want to try that idea or have you tried it already?
 Let me know.
 I would love to know your thoughts on that.
 And if you want to see the rest of my budget garden makeover click here!